danyaberezun/KEEPs/README.md

 The issue is that the $\*$ in the context of $V = Box<\*>$ is not a new unknown type, but an unknown type used bound in the moment of `is BoxBox<*>` check.
 Currently, the Kotlin type system is unable to correctly express such a constraint.
-As a result,
-the only simple way to handle such unsoundness will be to erase all lowerbounds containing any captured type.
 This issue does not limited to the star projections, and arises in case of both variance types:

 ```Kotlin